 Important note: This article is not Legal Advice.
 No oneshould act, or refrain from acting, based solely upon the materials provided onthis website, any hypertext links or other general information without firstseeking appropriate legal or other professional advice.

 Zubic Law can guide you through the pros and cons of each structure, helping you select the best fit for your business goals and risk tolerance.
+We also work with you when it comes to the Ontario business registry and getting setup for the Canada Revenue Agency.
+We are not accountants, but we can make sure your structure is set in a way that is tax efficient for a small business or a large business in Ontario.

 A distinctive business name is not just a branding tool; it’s a legal identifier for your business.
 In Ontario, unless you operate under your legal name, you’ll need to register your business name.
 This process involves searching the name database to ensure your desired name isn’t already in use or too similar to existing names.
 Zubic Law can assist with the search and registration process, ensuring your business name complies with Ontario’s legal requirements.
+As you conduct market research for your business you will get a good sense of names in use and if your name is available and you'll see what other businesses registered are doing.
+You will still need todo a database search and registration before you can conduct business under the name you want.

 Well-drafted contracts and agreements are the backbone of a secure business operation.
 They define relationships with partners, suppliers, employees, and customers, setting clear expectations and protecting your business’s interests.
 Examples of such agreements are as follows: